irori/htxg-b1/README.md

    The following fields are required:

-   - `demo_domain`: The domain which your certificate certifies.
-   - `demo_appspot`: The domain of your App Engine instance.
    - `ec256_key_file`: The private key created at step 1.
    - `ec256_cert_file`: The certificate chain created at step 1.